Gasoline & Oils

 apparent increase in the lower phase of the container.

-In the photo below on the left, you can clearly see the milky color of the Ethanol
+In the photo below, you can clearly see the milky color of the Ethanol

 water.
 The photo on the right shows what the Ethanol can do the the